trolmanist/forge-rugby-gs/README.md

-# Forge Rugby Google Sheets Apps Script
+# Forge Rugby - Google Sheets Apps Script

 Forge Rugby is a public Google Sheets workspace for crowdsourcing rugby player ratings during the 2026 Super Rugby Pacific season.
-Contributors use a custom sidebar to submit rating and weighting changes, while the sheet surfaces the live tables, rollups, and leaderboards.
+Contributors use a custom sidebar to submit rating changes, while the sheet surfaces the live tables, rollups, and leaderboards.

 This repository is the source mirror for the bound Google Apps Script that powers that spreadsheet.